nixworks/public/news/2010/01/10/index.md

 ##### Ivo Josipovic
 ### [Ivo Josipovic wins in the second round of the presidential election, and is elected third President of Croatia. ](/news/2010/01/10/ivo-josipovia-wins-in-the-second-round-of-the-presidential-election-and-is-elected-third-president-of-croatia.md)
-_Context: Ivo Josipovic, presidential election, Croatian President_
+_Context: presidential election, Croatian President, Ivo Josipovic_

 ##### Elections
 ### [Ahead of the Iraqi parliamentary election, 2010, the De-Ba'athification Commission recommends banning the leaders of the Iraqi National Dialogue Front, the Coalition for Iraqi National Unity and 13 other parties for links to Saddam Hussein's banned Ba'ath Party. ](/news/2010/01/10/ahead-of-the-iraqi-parliamentary-election-2010-the-de-ba-athification-commission-recommends-banning-the-leaders-of-the-iraqi-national-dial.md)
-_Context: Saddam Hussein, elections, Iraqi National Dialogue Front, Ba'ath Party, Coalition for Iraqi National Unity_
+_Context: elections, Iraqi National Dialogue Front, Ba'ath Party, Saddam Hussein, Coalition for Iraqi National Unity_

 ## [Previous Day...](/news/2010/01/9/index.md)